ErrorTzy/writings/notes/Aristotle/LectureNotes.md

 Gazing vs. Eating: plants do not exist by destroy but gazing; we exist by destroying. `Not really accurate!`

 De Anima: The soul is dependent/separate entity?
 No, the soul is the form of the body (transcendent vs. immanent)

+# De Anime

+Detour:

+Holding child pornography without raping child without publishing/drawing a painting of killing Trump/drawing child porn without publishing is a crime or not?

+Can holding a thought/planning a crime/holding pornography be illegal?

+Thought/Intention: Plato talking about intention

+Da Vinci: he really know something when he draws.
+He's not just imitating, but really know the structure of the body, etc..

+## Relativity of Matter

+Matter is **relative!!** to something, because matter can also be form.
+E.g. matter relative to body is cells, but cells are made of atoms, etc..
+Matters **are not necessarily material**.
+Letters are matter of words.

+In Plato's Pheado: how do soul trap in the body?
+Palle: by illusion.
+The soul thought it is the body.
+Mathematics is an important drawing force for Platonism.
+Other aspects about the world draws us away from Plato.

+## Four causes

+What is the root of Mathematics?
+If you don't know it, then you are not a knower.
+You are only an engineer of mathematics.

+Formal, Material, Efficient, Final Cause

+No one can understand a watch/violin/clothes`/any other artificial stuff` if we have no final cause.

+Question: what about the final cause of numbers?

+Formal Cause: The essence is *not* the thing itself, but the formal cause of it.

+Four causes of human:
+Efficient Cause: sexual intercourse
+Formal Cause: Human nature
+Material Cause: sex cells
+Final Cause: ?
+Ethics?

+Final cause is not something that produce anything.
+The neck of giraffe is not PRODUCED by the purpose of eating leafs.

+> Maybe teleology is similar to emerging property when the scale rises?

+The notion of QUA in Aristotle is important

+"Potential" is a mode of being.

+> Palle: Potential energy disappear when you fill the ground...how?
+> Quantum mechanics is where potential cannot be reduced to actual.